 Transfer to spouse/heir without income tax

 Some cons to a Roth IRA:

-If you withdraw before 59 1/2 years, you pay income tax + a 10% or so penalty fee
+If you withdraw before 59 1/2 years old, you pay income tax + a 10% penalty

 Can’t be used as collateral/asset

 Are you wondering if a Roth IRA is right for you?
-Meet with us and we can discuss different ways that Roth IRAs can be used with your funds, as well as assessing if you are fairly distributing your income to the correct tax areas to get the most benefit.
+Meet with us and we can discuss different ways that Roth IRAs can be used with your situation, as well as assessing if you are distributing your income to the correct tax buckets to get the most benefit.